JuliaLang/julia/CONTRIBUTING.md

 edit the helpdb.jl or inline method docstrings.
 The existing signatures in the `doc/stdlib/*.rst` files are pattern matched to base docstrings and the new content overwrites the content in `doc/stdlib/`.
 The signature definitions **must** be in sync or else the pattern match will fail and documentation will be lost in the result.
 To add entirely new methods to the `stdlib` documentation, first add the signature in the appropriate `doc/stdlib/*.rst` file before writing the docstring, rebuilding Julia, and re-running `doc/genstdlib.jl`.
 Pattern matching requires that multiline method signatures' inter-line character alignment in `doc/stdlib/*.rst` match that in the corresponding docstring.
-For example, docstring
+In the following example,

 ```julia
 """
     foo(bar, baz,